Frequently Asked Questions

-As a therapist, I can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management and body image issues.
+As therapists, we can provide support, problem-solving skills, and enhanced coping strategies for issues such as depression, anxiety, relationship troubles, unresolved childhood issues, grief, stress management and body image issues.
 Many people also find that psychotherapy can be a tremendous asset to managing personal growth, interpersonal relationships, family concerns, marriage issues, and the hassles of daily life.
-I can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
+We can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
 The benefits you obtain from therapy depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 • Feel more relaxed and engaged with the world